bellatoris/HumanComputerInteraction/ReadMe.md

 * Introduced by Nielsen (1994)
 * Can be performed on working UI or sketches
 * Requires a small set (3-5) of evaluators to examine the UI
-	* Check compilance with usability principles
+	* Check compliance with usability principles
 		* Each evaluator works independently
 		* Go through the interface several times with different perspectives
 	* All reviews are aggregated in one final usability report